-- I. Undo the screws securing the blanking plate to the boiler top panel.
+- 1. Undo the screws securing the blanking plate to the boiler top panel.
 Discard the plate. - 2.
 There are three restrictor plates supplied in the kit.
-One marked '23' and one marked '27', these can be discarded The third restrictor MUST be positioned as shown in the diagrams below. - 3.
+One marked '23', one marked '27' an a third unmarked.
+The unmarked one must be used with this boiler.
+Discard the other two.
+Position the unmarked restrictor as shown below. - 3.
 Take one of the gaskets supplied in the kit and place on the boiler top panel. - 4.
 Align the appropriate restrictor as shown.
 Position the second gasket over the restrictor. - 5.
 Using the screws previously removed secure the inlet adaptor to the top panel. - 6.
 Continue to fit the twin flue system.